 So yes, please buy block cheese and shred it yourself.
 So there are some must-do tricks when it comes to making this pizza turn out perfect.

-This pizza turned out better than I had expected and while I ended up eating the whole thing myself (no, not at once people… lol) because Mr. Fantabulous refused to step out of the norm, I did make him his very own traditional reuben.
+This pizza turned out better than I had expected and while I ended up eating the whole thing myself (no, not at once people… lol) because Mr. Fantabulous refused to step out of the norm, I did make him his very own traditional Reuben.
 That saved my butt… literally.

 No for real!
-No towel cracks that night or to date (*crosses fingers to not jinx herself*) But definitely make this when you want to step away from the norm and be adventurous!Print
+No towel cracks that night or to date (*crosses fingers to not jinx herself*) But make this when you want to step away from the norm and be adventurous!Print

 - 1 16 ounce Best Pizza Dough

 - 1 1/2 lbs cooked Guinness Corned Beef, chilled (it’ll be easier to slice thin)

 - 2–3 cups well drained sauerkraut (I do not rinse mine)

-- 1 1/2 tsp caraway seeds
+- 1 1/2 teaspoon caraway seeds

 - 2 cups 1000 Island dressing *or ~1 cup yellow mustard/whole grain mustard